-The Centre for Medieval and Early Modern Studies (MEMS) at the University of Kent is a collaborative centre for the study of the medieval and early modern periods.
+The Centre for Medieval and Early Modern Studies (MEMS) at Kent is a diverse community of researchers who believe in the importance of interdisciplinary research and teaching.
 We offer expert supervision for research students the following research degree programmes: Medieval and Early Modern Studies MA, MPhil and PhD.

-We have close relationships with the world-famous Canterbury Cathedral and the Canterbury Archaeological Trust which allow our students access to a wide range of unique historical, literary and material evidence.
+Our close relationships with the world-famous Canterbury Cathedral and the Canterbury Archaeological Trust allow our students access to a wide range of unique historical, literary and material evidence.
 We want our students to see archives, buildings, art and the literature preserved in hand written and early printed books as being accessible, indeed, necessary resources for their understanding of the past.

 Find out more